Computers Gaming TV & Audio Cameras Phone & GPS Home Appliances Whiteware Furniture Bedding

 Choose from computers, laptops, TVs, iPods, cameras, electrical appliances, kitchen appliances, bedroom and lounge furniture, bed linen, mattresses, outdoor furniture, kitchen appliances and more from our online store to take care of all your online shopping needs.

 Harvey Norman was founded by Gerry Harvey who has the distinction of being sacked by Alan Bond.
 The first Harvey Norman store was opened in Sydney following the sacking in 1982.
 More stores followed and Harvey Norman Holdings Ltd was listed on the Australian stock market in 1987.
-It has gone on to be a multi-national bran.
+It has gone on to be a multi-national brand.

 In the 1990’s Harvey Norman was a major retailer of computers and computer software.
 They were an Apple supplier until Apple withdrew their support, not returning to harvey Norman until 2004 with the launch of the Ipod.